Motor Setup

 -

-If the controller LED is not solid, see the Faults and warnings troubleshooting for more information.
+If the controller LED is not solid, see the Faults and warnings troubleshooting troubleshooting for more information.

 -